liquity/dev/README.md

 The `HintHelpers::getApproxHint(...)` function can be used to generate a useful hint pointing to a Trove relatively close to the target position, which can then be passed as an argument to the desired Trove operation or to `SortedTroves::findInsertPosition(...)` to get its two direct neighbors as ‘exact‘ hints (based on the current state of the system).

-`getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)` randomly selects `numTrials` amount of Troves, and returns the one with the closest position in the list to where a Trove with a nominal collateralization ratio of `_CR` should be inserted.
+`getApproxHint(uint256 _CR, uint _numTrials, uint _inputRandomSeed)` randomly selects `numTrials` amount of Troves, and returns the one with the closest position in the list to where a Trove with a nominal collateralization ratio of `_CR` should be inserted.
 It can be shown mathematically that for `numTrials = k * sqrt(n)`, the function's gas cost is with very high probability worst case `O(sqrt(n)) if k >= 10`.
 For scalability reasons (Infura is able to serve up to ~4900 trials), the function also takes a random seed `_inputRandomSeed` to make sure that calls with different seeds may lead to a different results, allowing for better approximations through multiple consecutive runs.

 **Trove operation without a hint**